 Oil transportation in Ukraine is carried out mainly by pipelines.
 So, the default emissions factors for transportation of oil by the pipeline were used according to [1].
-Since the volumes of oil transportation through the territory of Ukraine considerably exceed its own production volumes, the transformation of the amount of transported oil from mass units used by oil transportation enterprises into volumetric units was conducted based of the average density of the Russian Urals export blend - $0.865 \text{ t/m}^3$ .
+Since the volumes of oil transportation through the territory of Ukraine considerably exceed its own production volumes, the transformation of the amount of transported oil from mass units used by oil transportation enterprises into volumetric units was conducted based on the average density of the Russian Urals export blend - 0.865 t/m^3 .

-Emissions CH4 from oil handling were taken by default according to [1].
+CH4 emissions from oil handling were taken by default according to [1].
 To determine the carbon dioxide of oil handling, no factors are indicated in IPCC methodologies, so emissions in this category were not estimated.